joshuapaschall/listhitapp/README.md

 ### Validate cron secrets

 `pg_cron` jobs call Next.js routes for campaigns and Gmail sync.
+Use `CRON_SECRET` in the `Authorization: Bearer ...` header for these calls; the service role key remains a fallback but should not be embedded in cron commands.
 Make sure the Supabase project secrets that cron can read match the values used by your deployed app:

+- `CRON_SECRET` should be present in Supabase so scheduled HTTP jobs can authenticate without exposing the service role key.
+Generate one locally with `openssl rand -hex 32`, set it in Vercel, then run `supabase secrets set CRON_SECRET=...`.
 - `SITE_URL` (or `DISPOTOOL_BASE_URL` for backward compatibility) must be the public URL of the deployed site (for example `https://app.listhit.io`).
 A localhost value will cause the HTTP calls to fail inside Supabase.
-- `SUPABASE_SERVICE_ROLE_KEY` must be the same service role key you configured in Vercel or your server environment so the scheduled requests stay authorized.
+- `SUPABASE_SERVICE_ROLE_KEY` remains a supported fallback for cron auth, but avoid embedding it in job commands now that `CRON_SECRET` is available.

 Check what Supabase has stored with: